 MLE is dedicated to bridging and integrating contemplative wisdom and practices with western scholarship in the arts and sciences and modern research capabilities, in order to generate, disseminate and translate that knowledge, with a particular focus on how the mind can cause or alleviate suffering.

 In this regard, Mind and Life Europe is an integrative part of the global Mind and Life strategy to build and support Contemplative Science and Contemplative Studies at an international and interdisciplinary level.
 Established to further expand related activities in Europe of the Mind and Life Institute (www.mindandlife.org), in response to increased interest from individuals and institutions, Mind and Life Europe assesses needs, implements strategies, and facilitates programs to help advance the study of consciousness and contemplative practices, specifically in Europe.

-Mind & Life Europe’s successful annual European Summer Research Institute (ESRI) will be held for the third time from August 22-28, 2016 in Chiemsee, Germany.
-The theme of this year’s edition will be “Contemplative Training: from Physiological Plasticity to Societal Changes".
-As the previous ESRIs, the meeting will feature a unique selection of top quality speakers from the fields of contemplative science and practice, including contemplative scholars, clinicians, change experts etc.
+Mind & Life Europe’s annual European Summer Research Institute (ESRI) has been successfully held for the third time from August 22-28, 2016 in Chiemsee, Germany.
+The theme of this year’s edition was “Contemplative Training: from Physiological Plasticity to Societal Changes".
+As the previous ESRIs, the meeting featured a unique selection of top quality speakers from the fields of contemplative science and practice, including contemplative scholars, clinicians, change experts etc.

 The Mind & Life Europe Activities Report for 2015 is now available.

 Seven candidates were awarded a Mind & Life Europe Franciso Varela Award at the end of December, 2015.